jonpither/cider-spy/multi-repl.md

 I ought to think more about how one connects to a shared repl?
 Be pretty cool if you could just eval a FN in the REPL to make it shared?
 Can two devs occupy the same port?
 Madness.

+Thinking, you have to actively share a session - this means that requests and responses are captured and shared out.
+There may be a problem with the hub, the way it sends msgs.
+I.e. we probably want to keep a window of requests and responses, and the local nREPL server basically ensures it's up to date.

+Thinking at the meta level, the most important step is the first.
+Simply write all REPL requests responses to a new CIDER buffer.
+We can do a simply command that starts capturing EVALs.

 # The Idea

 Hi CIDER devs,